-Core Skills Standard Pass criteria - all to be met Merit criteria - Min. two to be met Distinction criteria- Min. two to be met CS7 Inspect and maintain appropriate plant and equipment to meet operational requirements Demonstrate a clear understanding of the company polices / procedures for the inspection of plant and equipment to be worked on Demonstrate a clear understanding of the company polices / procedures in relation to achieving the safe isolation of equipment from relevant sources of energy Identify and inspect the plant / equipment to be worked on in line with company procedures Correctly use tools, equipment and techniques to achieve the quality standards required by company policies / procedures Demonstrate consistent application of policies and procedures during the work activity Record / report the results of the inspection in line with company procedures Demonstrate a detailed technical knowledge of the range of required inspections and maintenance procedures and their specific purpose Pro-actively works with others to identify areas for improvement and follows through on agreed implementation Demonstrate the ability to develop positive professional relationships with individuals to support the work activity Identify areas for work improvement and implement and implement and implement actions to improve work efficiencies Demonstrate a deeper technical understanding of inspection / maintenance operations. e.g. In terms of cost, time, environmental impact, sustainability etc Demonstrate the ability to take a lead in accepting additional responsibility and autonomy to achieve / improve the work being undertaken
+Core Skills Standard Pass criteria - all to be met Merit criteria - Min. two to be met Distinction criteria- Min. two to be met CS7 Inspect and maintain appropriate plant and equipment to meet operational requirements Demonstrate a clear understanding of the company polices / procedures for the inspection of plant and equipment to be worked on Demonstrate a clear understanding of the company polices / procedures in relation to achieving the safe isolation of equipment from relevant sources of energy Identify and inspect the plant / equipment to be worked on in line with company procedures Correctly use tools, equipment and techniques to achieve the quality standards required by company policies / procedures Demonstrate consistent application of policies and procedures during the work activity Record / report the results of the inspection in line with company procedures Demonstrate a detailed technical knowledge of the range of required inspections and maintenance procedures and their specific purpose Pro-actively works with others to identify areas for improvement and follows through on agreed implementation Demonstrate the ability to develop positive professional relationships with individuals to support the work activity Identify areas for work improvement and implement actions to improve work efficiencies Demonstrate a deeper technical understanding of inspection / maintenance operations. e.g. In terms of cost, time, environmental impact, sustainability etc Demonstrate the ability to take a lead in accepting additional responsibility and autonomy to achieve / improve the work being undertaken

-Core Skills Standard Pass criteria - all t met Merit criteria - Min. two to be met Distinction criteria- Min. two to be met responsibility system / equipperational Provide an explanation handover process has been completed to specification Conduct the compliance policies and Clearly complete a recording dividual recording di re bernonstrate a detailed understanding of the factors which can support and influence a smooth handover of equipment Take a pro-active lead in effectively communicating the detail of handover any operational handover in all relevant cedures Demonstrate their ability to develop positive professional relationships with individuals to support handover process Confidently lead the handover process taking charge of the operation and resolving any issues within their role responsibility Adapts the method and style of communications to changing circumstances and need Demonstrate their ability to develop positive professional relationships with individuals to support handover process Demonstrate their ability to develop positive professional relationships with individuals to support handover process Demonstrate their ability to develop positive professional relationships with individuals to support handover process Demonstrate the ability to build positive relationships and activel address conflict / resolve problem with positive outcomes Demonstrate their ability to effectively communicate technication in line rocedures
+Core Skills Standard Pass criteria - all to be met Merit criteria - Min. two to be met Distinction criteria- Min. two to be met CS8 Communicate, handover and confirm that the appropriate engineering process has been completed to specification Demonstrate a clear understanding of their role and responsibilities in returning the system / equipment back to operational service Provide an accurate technical explanation of the company's handover procedure Complete the required checks / tests to confirm the equipment meets the company operational requirements for handover Conduct the handover in compliance with all relevant policies and procedures Clearly communicate the details of the handover including any additional requirements to the relevant parties Complete all relevant reporting / recording documentation in line with company procedures Leave the work area in a safe / secure condition for others Demonstrate a detailed understanding of the factors which can support and influence a smooth handover of equipment Take a pro-active lead in effectively communicating the detail of handover arrangements with stakeholders Demonstrate their ability to develop positive professional relationships with individuals to support handover process Confidently lead the handover process taking charge of the operation and resolving any issues within their role responsibility Adapts the method and style of communications to changing circumstances and need Demonstrate the ability to take a lead in accepting additional responsibility and autonomy to achieve / improve the handover process Consult and involve team members and / or other relevant persons to achieve greater understanding and improved performance Demonstrate the ability to build positive relationships and actively address conflict / resolve problems with positive outcomes Demonstrate their ability to effectively communicate technical information across a wide range of stakeholders e.g. colleagues, management, briefings / meetings, external clients